web2py/py4web/docs/chapter-15.rst

   only variables that can be changed at will are the following field attributes: readable, writable, requires, update, default.
 All the others are for practical purposes to be considered global and non thread safe.
-This is also the reason that makes using :ref:`Lazy Tables` with py4web unuseful and even dangerous.
+This is also the reason that makes using :ref:`Lazy Tables` with py4web useless and even dangerous.

 - Both web2py and pyweb have an Auth object which serve the same purpose.
 Both objects have the ability to generate forms pretty much in the same manner.
 The py4web ones is defined to be more